pyta-uoft/pyta/docs/debug/index.md

 1. Print-based debugging for loops and recursion
    1. This feature makes tracing easier by printing the state of each loop iteration or recursive function call in a nicely-formatted table using the [tabulate] library.
-2. Memory debugging through by generaing the Python memory model.
+2. Memory debugging
-   1. This feature makes it easier to visualize the Python memory model by leveraging the [`MemoryViz`](https://github.com/david-yz-liu/memory-viz) library.
+   1. This feature makes it easier to visualize the Python memory model by leveraging the [MemoryViz](https://github.com/david-yz-liu/memory-viz) library.

 These additional features are found in the `python.debug` submodule.